XeonCn/EE346_lane_following/README.md

 # lane following
 This is the lab assignment 4 for SUSTech EE346.
-My SID:11813118.
+My SID: 11813118.

 # Usage